safiyamak/safiyamak/README.md

 - 🌱 At Transformer Lab, I worked on many key app functionalities including: optimizing external inference plugins for multimodal support
 UI enhancement across multiple app components Increasing flexibility in dataset management
 Improving training templates to give users flexibility when creating new models

-- ❓ Ask me about anything related to Artificial Intelligence
+- ⚕️ In addition, I have worked on multiple personal projects and hackathons.
+Notable personal projects include Butterfly, an autoimmune disease symptom tracking app, built to improve communication between patients and doctors.

-- ⚡ Fun fact: I love cycling and video games!
+- ❓ Ask me about anything related to Artificial Intelligence or Healthcare tech

 <br/>